ComputationalRadiationPhysics/picongpu/docs/source/models/atomic_physics.rst

 This allows a more accurate prediction of ionization dynamics and the prediction of the atomic state distributions in non-thermal, transient plasmas, for example high-intensity short-pulse laser plasma interactions.

-FLYonPIC is base on the [FlyCHK]_ atomic model and currently implements the following processes:
+FLYonPIC is based on the [FlyCHK]_ atomic model and currently implements the following processes:

 - electronic collisional de-/excitation
 - spontaneous deexcitation